ppb/pursuedpybear/docs/discussion/maintenance-schedules.rst

    replaced in the next major (x.0) release.
 These releases take place in the Northern Solstice release each year.

+Some examples:

+If a feature gets deprecated during a major release like 1.0, it will need to be deprecated for the next three releases: 1.1, 1.2, and 1.3.
+It could then be removed in 2.0

+Alternatively, if a feature is deprecated in 1.1, it will stay deprecated in 1.2, 1.3, and 2.0.
+This meets the deprecated for one year step, but we cannot remove the feature in 2.1, 2.2, or 2.3.
+It would need to be removed in 3.0.

 Regarding DeprecationWarnings
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++